We’re Available 24/7

 1. Document the discrimination: Keep a record of any instances of age discrimination, including dates, names of individuals involved, and the specific actions that you believe are discriminatory.

-2. File a complaint with the Equal Employment Opportunity Commission (EEOC): The EEOC is the federal agency responsible for enforcing the Age Discrimination in Employment Act (ADEA).
+2. File a complaint with the EEOC: The EEOC is the federal agency responsible for enforcing the ADEA.
 You can file a complaint with the EEOC by contacting your local EEOC office.

-3. Consult with an experienced employment attorney: An experienced employment attorney can advise you on your rights and options and can help you determine whether you have a valid claim.
+3. Consult with a competent employment attorney: An employment attorney can advise you on your rights and options and can help you determine whether you have a valid claim.

 4. Negotiate a resolution: In some cases, it may be possible to negotiate a resolution with your employer that addresses the age discrimination and provides a remedy for the harm that you have suffered.